 Sudden Cardiac Arrest is one of the leading causes of death today.
 For every minute a Cardiac Arrest victim goes without defibrillation their likelihood of survival decreases by roughly 10%.
 A victim usually has between 3-4 minutes to receive treatment before brain damage will occur and it is within this precious time crunch that most victims lose their lives.
 We at Archer sought out a solution that could make AED implementation more efficient and reduce treatment times.
 It has since been our mission to create a turnkey solution to rapid AED transit and to provide a better chance at surviving Sudden Cardiac Arrest.

-Archer First Response Systems provides a Life-saving service and Amenity to Master Planned communities.
+Archer First Response Systems provides a Life-saving service for cardiac emergencies.
 We utilize the athleticism of Multi-rotor Unmanned air systems to quickly transport an AED and CPR mask to a Sudden Cardiac Arrest victim in need.
-Our goal is to have a substantial impact on the number of Sudden Cardiac Arrest fatalities in Master Planned communities by revolutionizing the way a Sudden Cardiac Arrest event is handled.
+Our goal is to have a substantial impact on the number of Sudden Cardiac Arrest fatalities in communities by revolutionizing the way a Sudden Cardiac Arrest event is handled.
 By transporting a lifesaving AED and CPR mask directly to the scene of a Sudden Cardiac Arrest event, our system enables a rescuer to focus on performing effective CPR and forego the timely and inconsistent AED retrieval process.
-By simply activating the community’s Archer First Response System with their mobile device, a rescuer will simultaneously hail an AED to their location, place a 911 phone call, notify other community members of the situation, and provide a visible landmark for EMS personnel to easily identify.
+By simply activating an Archer First Response System with a mobile device or 911 dispatch input, a rescuer will simultaneously hail an AED to their location, place a 911 phone call, notify other community members of the situation, and provide a visible landmark for EMS personnel to easily identify.
 Once activated, our centrally located Archer First Response System Ground Control Hub opens, our Multi-rotor flies a pre-programmed flight path to a drop coordinate nearest the site of activation, drops its payload, stably hovers over the scene to act as a visual beacon for EMS personnel, and then returns home to a secure landing location.
-An Archer First Response System provides 8 square miles of (3 minute or less) blanket AED coverage.
+An Archer First Response System provides 10 square miles of blanket AED coverage in under 3 minutes.